MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.108.md

 (b) show no lens warpage greater than 3 mm when measured parallel to the optical axis at the point of intersection of the axis of each light source with the exterior surface of the lens; and

 (c) meet the requirements of the applicable photometry tests of Table XIX and Table XVIII.
-A1/4° reaim is permitted in any direction at any test point.
+A 1/4° reaim is permitted in any direction at any test point.

 S14.6.6.4 *Internal heat test.*

 S14.6.6.4.1 *Procedure.*

-S14.6.6.4.1.1 A sample headlamp lens surface that would normally be exposed to road dirt is uniformly sprayed with any appropriate mixture of dust and water or other materials to reduce the photometric output at the H-V test point of the upper beam (or the1/2°D-11/2°R test point of the lower beam as applicable) to 25% ±2% of the output originally measured in the applicable photometric compliance test.
+S14.6.6.4.1.1 A sample headlamp lens surface that would normally be exposed to road dirt is uniformly sprayed with any appropriate mixture of dust and water or other materials to reduce the photometric output at the H-V test point of the upper beam (or the 1/2°D-11/2°R test point of the lower beam as applicable) to 25% ±2% of the output originally measured in the applicable photometric compliance test.

 S14.6.6.4.1.2 A headlamp with a single type HB1 or type HB2 light source is tested on the upper beam only.